HARMONY: Hidden Activation Representations and Model Output-Aware Uncertainty Estimation for Vision-Language Models: Proposed Method

 \subsection{Motivation}

-\textbf{Semantic Significance and Inter-Token Dependencies:} A well-calibrated model should exhibit a consistent relationship between its correctness and the probabilities it assigns to its predictions.
-In free-form generation, VLMs produce multiple tokens in an auto-regressive manner.
+\textbf{Semantic Significance and Inter-Token Dependencies:} In free-form generation, VLMs produce multiple tokens in an auto-regressive manner.
 Estimating uncertainty in this context involves aggregating the probabilities of individual tokens into a single uncertainty estimation score using a predefined scoring function.
 This makes UE inherently challenging due to factors such as length bias (shorter or longer responses affecting confidence score) \cite{malinin2020uncertainty}, semantic bias (models favoring frequent phrases or syntactic structures) \cite{bakman2024mars} that are often implicit, but significantly impact UE.
 Various functions proposed in the LLM literature aim to address different aspects of this aggregation process.
 For example, length-normalized scoring \cite{malinin2020uncertainty} mitigates length bias, while semantic entropy \cite{kuhn2023semantic} captures uncertainty across semantically similar responses.
-However, identifying an effective aggregation strategy through heuristics remains challenging due to inter-token dependencies and various inherent biases for the given vision and text context.

-\textbf{Language Priors:} For VLMs, assessing token-level semantic significance alone may be insufficient for reliable uncertainty estimation.
-That is because VLMs are known for their tendency to overlook the evidence in the image, and over-rely on the language-priors.
+However, identifying an effective aggregation strategy through heuristics remains challenging due to inter-token dependencies and various inherent biases for the given vision and text context. \\ \textbf{Language Priors:} For VLMs, assessing token-level semantic significance and inter-token dependencies at the output alone can be insufficient for reliable uncertainty estimation.
+That is because VLMs are known for their tendency to overlook or misread the evidence in the image, and over-rely on the language-priors as shown in Figure \ref{fig2}.
 Consider the example question for which the model responds with `The man is looking up'.
 The uncertainty associated with the token `up' should ideally reflect the model's understanding of the visual scene.
 However, VLMs may assign a high probability to such tokens due to increasing confidence as the generation progresses, regardless of whether the visual input supports the claim.
-Therefore, the output probabilities can be biased towards language priors, and may not always be sufficient to yield a good reliability estimate.
-To address this challenge, we leverage hidden states.
-We discuss it further in Appendix Section \ref{motivation}.
+Therefore, we hypothesize that model's internal belief at token level often captured by internal representations can help address language prior issue.